Aqua (Chicago): Design

 The Aqua Tower is located at 225 North Columbus Drive, and is surrounded by high-rises.
+The location where the tower was built was a former rail yard that is adjacent to the Chicago River and Lake Michigan.
 To capture views of nearby landmarks for Aqua's residents, Gang stretched its balconies outward by as much as 12 ft.
 The result is a building composed of irregularly shaped concrete floor slabs which lend the facade an undulating, sculptural quality.
 Gang cites the striated limestone outcroppings that are a common topographic feature of the Great Lakes region as inspiration for these slabs.
+The tower is a late project for the repurposing of the site from industrial to commercial and residential use.

 The building contains 55000 ft2 of retail and office space, in addition to 215 hotel rooms (floors 1-18), 476 rental residential units (floors 19-52), and 263 condominium units & penthouses (floors 53-81).
 Aqua is the first downtown building to combine condos, apartments and a hotel.
 Strategic Hotels & Resorts had agreed to acquire the first 15 floors of hotel space upon completion of the building, but terminated its $84 million contract for the space in August 2008, citing significant changes in the economic environment.

 Carlson announced May 12, 2010, that it agreed to spend $125 million to open the first Radisson Blu hotel in the United States (Radisson Blu Aqua Hotel) on 18 vacant floors of the highrise.
 The 334-room hotel opened on November 1, 2011.
 The building was designed by the lead architect of Studio Gang Architects, Jeanne Gang.

 The name 'Aqua' was assigned to the building by Magellan Development Group LLC.
 It fits the nautical theme of the other buildings in the Lake Shore East development, and is derived from the wave-like forms of the balconies; the tower's proximity to nearby Lake Michigan also influenced the name.
 Concrete Superintendent Paul Treacy, was nominated as one of Engineering News-Record's (ENR) top 25 news makers of 2008 for the design and implementation of the exterior formwork to mold the undulating façade of the Aqua.

-Sustainability was an important factor in Aqua's design.
-Gang and her team refined the terrace extensions to maximize solar shading, and other sustainable features include a water-efficient irrigation system and energy-efficient lighting.
-The green roof on top of the tower base is one of the largest in Chicago.
-The tower is certified LEED-NC.
-Despite its effort to be sustainable, its monolithic concrete slab design without an insulation break transfers heat very efficiently from the inside to outside (winter) and from the outside to inside (summer) due to thermal bridging.
-Infra-red images of this building illustrates this concept.